General Advertising Terms and Conditions

 12.1 The Purchaser agrees that the Publisher shall, at its absolute discretion, be entitled to assign any debts owed to it, by the Purchaser or servant or agent acting on the Purchaser’s behalf, to any third party, and to release all relevant data and information to assist in the debt collection process, the prevention of fraud and bad debts to any third party and regulatory compliance.

-13. Data Protection and Cookies
+13. Data Protection, Cookies and Audience Extension

 13.1 All personal data shall be treated in accordance with the provisions of the Data Protection Act 1998 and all other applicable regulations and the Purchaser and the Publisher must, at all times, comply with their respective obligations thereunder.
 The Purchaser should contact the Publisher’s Credit Manager, if they require any further information regarding the processing of such data.